salmandaher/VLNs_Team_GraviPower/README.md

 ---

 ### Communication with the ROS Master
 The dashboard is a web interface accessible from any device on the network.
-The dashboar web client connects to the ROS master through a Socket.IO server, which runs on the Raspberry Pi. it connects with the IP adress of the Raspberry Pi on the network through the port 3000.
+The dashboard web client connects to the ROS master through a Socket.IO server, which runs on the Raspberry Pi.
+It connects with the IP address of the Raspberry Pi on the network through port 3000.

 This is the terminal command for initiating the connection.
 ```bash